Dr. Kayce Anderson / Executive Director

 Molly enjoys changing topography and outdoor pursuits of the Pacific Northwest and Montana.
 While not at NDSU, Molly spends her time looking for awesome in the world, most often found in the voices of her children, the love of her family, or the wonder of nature.

 DR. BARBARA FREEMAN | BOARD OF DIRECTORS

-Dr. Barbara Freeman is the creator and team leader of LaMedichi, a non-profit financial savings and credit club to help vulnerable communities build financial security.
+Barbara is the creator and team leader of LaMedichi, a non-profit financial savings and credit club to help vulnerable communities build financial security.
 Barbara has more than 25 years of experience in education, digital technology, research and development, risk management, skills development, social innovation, monitoring and evaluation, and leadership for change.
 She has worked extensively on 5 continents and is a long-standing consultant to the World Bank Education Global practice.
 Barbara is the creator of multiple educational interventions and innovative entrepreneurial initiatives, including co-founding KPMG Consulting’s Risk Management practice in Southeast Asia.
 She was a visiting scholar for many years at UC Berkeley Graduate School of Education and a visiting professor at the University of Sao Paolo.
 Earlier in her career, Barbara worked on Wall Street and the City of London as a currency options trader.

 SHELLY SHEPPICK |

 Shelly began her career in publishing and soon found herself developing sales strategy and training programs for emerging technology companies spawned by IdeaLab in California.
 After moving to Colorado, she turned her sights to the nonprofit sector, establishing and co-chairing a major capital campaign while serving as the president of the school board for a public Montessori charter school, serving on the board of directors on numerous non-profits, and working as the program director for a youth agency serving families in six Colorado communities.